Skip to content

 • Inline object / enum schemas -> nested types under the owning model class

-Naming conventions are automatically converted from snake_case to PascalCase for C# idiomatic use, while preserving the original JSON names via [JsonPropertyName].
+Naming conventions are converted to idiomatic C# names, such as snake_case to PascalCase, while the original JSON names are preserved through [JsonPropertyName].

 Optional (non-required) nullable properties are annotated with [JsonIgnore(Condition = JsonIgnoreCondition.WhenWritingNull)] so they are omitted from the JSON payload when null.